IsaaColomer/PlatformerGame/README.md

-# {Project Name
+# Forest Jump

 ## Description

-This is a pltaformer game developed by:
+This is a platformer game developed by:
  - Isaac Digón
  - Victor Bosch
  - Isaac Colomer